Say goodbye to dry and tasteless pork! This Citrus Dijon Pork Tenderloin is ultra succulent and tender thanks to the easy orange juice-based marinade.

 Great question!
 There are so many possibilities.
 If I make this on a regular weeknight, I love it with mashed sweet potatoes and sauteed or blistered green beans.
 It also would be delicious with some roasted broccoli or these Portuguese Potatoes!

-For a holiday dinner, however, I’d serve it with this Potato Gratin Gruyere, some balsamic roasted beets, and an herbed salad.
+For a holiday dinner, however, I'd serve it with healthy mashed potatoes, some balsamic roasted beets, and an herbed salad.

 Is a pork tenderloin healthy?